 What is health informatics?

 Health informatics (HI) is a discipline that straddles the information technology and healthcare industries.
-It is considered a subfield of information technology focused primarily on the collection, digitization, storage, retrieval, and sharing of patient records across systems, networks, and devices.
+It is considered a subfield of information technology, focused primarily on the collection, digitization, storage, retrieval, and sharing of patient records across systems, networks, and devices.

-• The increased adoption of healthcare technology and electronic health records (EHRs) among healthcare providers
+- The increased adoption of healthcare technology and electronic health records (EHRs) among healthcare providers

-• The advent and advancement of the Internet of Things (IoT), which allows smart devices to collect and transmit data
+- The advent and advancement of the Internet of Things (IoT), which allows smart devices to collect and transmit data

-• The evolution of telemedicine, which enables doctors and other healthcare workers to treat patients remotely
+- The evolution of telemedicine, which enables doctors and other healthcare workers to treat patients remotely

-These developments have proven beneficial, especially amidst the COVID-19 pandemic that prevented many in-person health visits.
+These developments have proven beneficial, especially amid the COVID-19 pandemic that prevented many in-person health visits.
 However, they also introduced many questions about the security and privacy of health data.
 As a result, these trends have increased the demand for a variety of health informatics jobs.

 According to our analysis of job postings data, the top six most common jobs in the health informatics industry are:

-1. Health/clinical informatics specialists
+- Health/clinical informatics specialists

-2. Clinical informatics analysts
+- Clinical informatics analysts

-3. Clinical informatics managers/directors
+- Clinical informatics managers/directors

-4. Testing analysts
+- Testing analysts

-5. Bioinformatics scientists
+- Bioinformatics scientists

-6. Biostatisticians
+- Biostatisticians

 Below is an overview of these common job titles in the health informatics industry, including their responsibilities, relationship to others on the informatics team, and salary information, where available.

-Average annual salary: $61,800 per year
+Average annual salary: $83,388 per year

-• Collecting and analyzing healthcare data to answer organizational questions or solve related problems
+- Collecting and analyzing healthcare data to answer organizational questions or solve related problems

-• Managing and storing data so it’s easily accessible and understandable
+- Managing and storing data so it’s easily accessible and understandable

-• Running data reports to discover trends and share findings with others
+- Running data reports to discover trends and share findings with others

 Health informatics specialists can work in analytical, project management, consulting, or support capacities depending on an organization’s needs.
 This title is often held by individuals early in their career before moving into more specialized roles.

-2. Clinical Informatics Analyst
+2. Clinical informatics analyst

-Average annual salary: $81,300 per year
+Average annual salary: $85,609 per year

 Clinical informatics analysts are vital healthcare professionals who typically hold the following responsibilities:

-• Compiling health data
+- Compiling health data

-• Analyzing the previously collected data
+- Analyzing the previously collected data

-• Using that analysis to adjust their organization’s practices, processes, and workflows to improve patient outcomes
+- Using that analysis to adjust their organization’s practices, processes, and workflows to improve patient outcomes

 For example, a hospital that has seen an increase in post-op readmission rates might turn to a clinical informatics analyst to identify methods for reducing that rate, which might be as simple as educating patients on proper wound care to reduce infections.

-“The hottest health informatics jobs right now are related to analytics,” says Jay Spitulnik, associate teaching professor and director of Northeastern’s MS in Health Informatics.
+“The hottest health informatics jobs right now are related to analytics,” says Jay Spitulnik, associate teaching professor and director of Northeastern’s MS in Health Informatics program.
 “The main reason for that is because of the growth in electronic health record (EHR) utilization over the past few years.
 Because of that, there are billions and billions of pieces of data that are available now.
 And now that we have it, we have to ask, ‘What can we do with it to help improve patient outcomes?’”

-3. Clinical Informatics Manager/Director
+3. Clinical informatics manager/director

-Average annual salary: $120,100 per year
+Median annual salary: $93,185 per year

 Clinical informatics managers and directors are essential leaders in the healthcare industry who are responsible for overseeing data analysis and management to improve patient outcomes.

-• The key responsibilities of clinical informatics managers and directors include:
+The key responsibilities of clinical informatics managers and directors include:

-• Effectively managing health informatics specialists and other professionals on their team
+- Effectively managing health informatics specialists and other professionals on their team

-• Overseeing health data analysis and data performance to ensure optimal patient care
+- Overseeing health data analysis and data performance to ensure optimal patient care

-• Monitoring the latest software and technology to keep processes efficient, and coordinating with other departments
+- Monitoring the latest software and technology to keep processes efficient, and coordinating with other departments

 Managers typically report to higher managers or department heads, whereas directors often report to top management.

-4. Testing Analyst
+4. Testing analyst

-Average annual salary: $100,200 per year
+Average annual salary: $81,981 per year

 As technology continues to advance in the healthcare industry, there’s an increased need for skilled professionals to test these products before they hit the market.
 Testing analysts play a vital role in ensuring the seamless and secure operation of digital health tools.
 They accomplish this by performing the following tasks:

-• Designing and executing tests to identify potential problems early and improve a product’s functionality
+- Designing and executing tests to identify potential problems early and improve a product’s functionality

-• Analyzing the data from these tests to identify any bugs and ensure the technology leads to improved health outcomes for patients
+- Analyzing the data from these tests to identify any bugs and ensure the technology leads to improved health outcomes for patients

-• Maintaining quality and safety standards to guarantee an excellent user-experience
+- Maintaining quality and safety standards to guarantee an excellent user experience

 Testing analysts must possess excellent analytical and problem-solving skills, an eye for detail, and strong communication abilities to be effective in their roles.
-It’s essential for individuals in this role to stay up-to-date with industry standards and best practices.
+It’s essential for individuals in this role to stay up to date with industry standards and best practices.
 In addition, they should have a strong understanding of healthcare technology and patient information systems, as well as the ability to interpret patient health data.

-5. Bioinformatics Scientist
+5. Bioinformatics scientist

-Average annual salary: $109,800 per year
+Average annual salary: $101,554 per year

 A bioinformatics scientist primarily works on developing software applications and databases that help in analyzing biological data.
 In industries beyond biology and biotech, this role is most commonly linked to that of a data scientist.